Creamy Biltong Potjie Recipe (Campfire Comfort Food)

 1

-Get your coals hot and place your cast iron potjie over the heat.
-Add a splash of cooking oil, followed by your finely cut pork rashers (or bacon).
-Toss in the onions, green peppers, garlic, and mushrooms.
-Fry this mixture for a couple of minutes until everything is nice, soft, and caramelised.
+Get your coals hot and set the cast iron potjie over the heat.
+Take care, the pot and handle get very hot, so use tongs and a cloth or glove.
+Add a splash of oil, then your finely cut pork rashers or bacon.
+Toss in the onions, capsicum, garlic and mushrooms.
+Fry for a couple of minutes until everything is soft and just starting to caramelise.

 2

-Pour some water into the pot and add a good, generous shake of Worcester spice to build that flavour profile.
+Pour some water into the pot and add a good, generous shake of Worcester spice to build the flavour.

 3